fsprojects/FSharpLint/docs-gen/markdown/NameConventions.md

-# NameConventions
+# Name Conventions

 Set of rules that analyse the naming of user defined elements within a program.
 The rules and their errors are based on the [F# Component Design Guidelines](http://fsharp.org/specs/component-design-guidelines/)

 ### Analyser Settings

-`Enabled` - A boolean property that can enable and disable this analyser.
+`enabled` - A boolean property that can enable and disable this analyser.
 (Default true)

 ### Rules